Sky TV is the biggest paid-TV broadcaster in the UK, with more than 11 million subscribers in the country.

 It’s one of the TV providers other than Sky that feature pause, rewind, and record options, as well as access to Now TV and Amazon Prime Video.

-A Freeview vs Sky TV head-to-head comparison leans heavily in favor of the former for those who prefer watching movies on demand.
+A Freeview vs Sky TV head-to-head comparison leans heavily in favour of the former for those who prefer watching movies on demand.
 With Freeview, there are no monthly costs, no contracts, and you get access to 70 standard channels and 15 HD channels.

 The Freeview app is free on iOS and Android mobile devices and offers more than 30,000 hours of TV on demand for free, as well as more than 700 boxsets.
 If you’re looking to watch from your TV, you can purchase a Freeview set-top box from their website.